bfirsh/loom/README.md

     $ fab -R db puppet.update puppet.apply

 Every time you make a change to your modules, you can run that command to apply them.
-Because this is just Fabric, you can write a task in `fabfile.py` to that too:
+Because this is just Fabric, you can write a task in `fabfile.py` to do it too:

     @task
     def deploy_puppet():
         execute(puppet.update)
         execute(puppet.apply)

+Then you could use the included "all" task to run it on all hosts:

+    $ fab all deploy_puppet

 OS support
 ----------